friends-of-presta/security-advisories/_posts/2023-05-30-myinventory.md

 +}
 ```

-## Other recommandations
+## Other recommendations

-* You should consider to restrict the access of modules/myinventory/ to a whitelist or delete the module
+* You should consider restricting the access of modules/myinventory/ to a whitelist or delete the module
-* NEVER exposed a PHPMyAdmin / Adminer / etc without, at least, a htpasswd
+* NEVER expose a PHPMyAdmin / Adminer / etc without, at least, a htpasswd
-* Activate OWASP 930's rules on your WAF (Web application firewall) and adjust it for your Prestashop
+* Activate OWASP 930's rules on your WAF (Web application firewall) and adjust it for your PrestaShop

 ## Timeline